This page was last updated on 15 September, 2021.

 1. Passengers are not allowed to enter.

-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) molecular test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to passengers younger than 11 years.